-TENNIS COMMITTEE
+TENNIS/PICKLEBALL COMMITTEE

-This committee recommends rules for use of the tennis courts.
-It maintains men's and women's "ladders" and sponsors clinics, parties, and special tennis-related events.
+This committee recommends rules for use of the tennis and pickleball courts.
+It maintains "ladders" and sponsors clinics, parties, and special tennis- and pickleball-related events.
 At times, the committee retains a tennis pro to teach lessons to residents.
-All are welcome to participate, especially to attend the monthly tennis parties.
+All are welcome to participate, especially to attend the monthly socials.
+Get updated on their Tennis Facebook and Pickleball Facebook pages.